The centerpiece of the Thanksgiving meal in the U.S. was once threatened with extinction.

-The turkey’s scientific name, Meleagris gallopavo (“guineafowl peacock”) reflects this confusion; however, the two birds for which it is named are only distantly related.
-It’s been variously suggested that its common name in English sprung from Columbus himself, after the noise it makes (“tuka, tuka”); a supposed Native American name of “firkee”; trade routes that brought the bird to Europe from the country bearing the same name; and the Hebrew tukki, which means “big bird”.
+The turkey’s scientific name, Meleagris gallopavo—an amalgamation of Greek and Latin root words amounting to “guineafowl rooster peacock”—reflects this confusion; however, the three species for which it is named are only distantly related.
+It’s been variously suggested that its common name in English sprung from the colonizer Christopher Columbus himself, after the noise it makes (“tuka, tuka”); a supposed Native American name of “firkee”; trade routes that brought a similar bird to Europe from the country bearing the same name; and the Hebrew tukki, which means “big bird”.

 Anyone who has encountered a flock of wild turkeys strutting in a field or awkwardly running across a rural road can attest to their somewhat goofy grandeur.
 They nest and forage on the ground and prefer to get around on foot, but they don’t hesitate to fly and frequently roost over 15 meters up in the tree canopy.
 They can even traverse large bodies of water by swimming.

 Adaptable and hardy, 5 subspecies of Wild Turkey inhabit various biomes in North America and occur in every state except Alaska.
 They flourish in any kind of open forest with scattered clearings, from the coniferous forests of the Southwest, the Everglades of Florida, and the Great Plains, to our familiar temperate deciduous forests of the East.
 They have even been introduced to Hawaii.
 In the wild turkeys eat tree nuts, berries, seeds, buds, vegetation, and arthropods, and will take an occasional small vertebrate if the opportunity arises.